Analytics overview

 The most restrictive applicable setting always wins:

-2. Individual link override (can make a link stricter than the workspace default, but not looser than the org policy).
+- Individual link override, which can make a link stricter than the workspace default.

 Unique clicks and mixed privacy scopes

-Unique clicks require all links in the reporting scope to be using standard privacy (hashed).
-If any link in the scope has effective strict privacy, the unique click total for that scope shows as unavailable.
+Unique clicks require the effective privacy mode to be standard for the reporting scope.
+If any link in the selected scope uses effective strict privacy, the unique click total for that mixed scope shows as unavailable.

 This matters for workspace-wide reports: